fusionpbx/fusionpbx-docs/source/applications/call_center.rst

 *  From Apps > Call Center click Agents at the top right to access Call Center Agents
-*  Click the plus icon on the top right to add agents (make sure to set Agent ID!)
+*  Click the Add button on the top right to add agents (make sure to set Agent ID!)
 *  Set the Agent Password, or add agent_authorized=true to the dialplan for *22 if you do not want to require a PIN to log in
 *  If you want to enable Follow Me or Call Forwarding for an Agent, set the contact string to loopback/<extension>